7 Best Email Tools With Zapier Integration (2026)

 For SaaS teams, the common Zaps are connecting form submissions to subscriber lists, syncing CRM data to subscriber tags, and triggering onboarding events from user actions in other tools.
 Sequenzy's Stripe integration handles payment events natively, so you mainly need Zapier for non-payment integrations.

-Zapier triggers: Subscriber events, automation triggers Zapier actions: Add subscriber, update subscriber, trigger event, manage tags Pricing: From $29/month Pros: Event-driven Zaps, SaaS-focused, Stripe handles payments natively, simple Cons: Fewer triggers/actions than established platforms, newer integration
+Zapier triggers: Subscriber events, automation triggers Zapier actions: Add subscriber, update subscriber, trigger event, manage tags Pricing: From $29/month Pros: Event-driven Zaps, SaaS-focused, Stripe handles payments natively, centralized automation logic Cons: Fewer triggers/actions than established platforms, newer integration

 2. ActiveCampaign